Quantum metrics from length functions on \'etale groupoids: Introduction

-and ask if $(\mathcal{A}, L)$ is a compact quantum metric space.
-Of particular interest to us is the fact that proper length functions on a discrete group $G$ give rise to Dirac operators on $\ell^2(G)$.
-These in turn yield spectral triples in a natural way, and there are deep results regarding when this construction yields compact quantum metric spaces as above \cite{Rieffel02CQMS, ChristensenIvanRD, OzawaRieffel2004, ChristRieffel}.
-Similar questions have been considered for compact quantum groups using generalizations of length functions \cite{BhowmickVoigtZacharias2015, AustadKyed2026}, or other spectral triples \cite{AguilarKaad-Podles2018, KaadKyedSU2}.
-Moreover, recent work has also lent insight into how we might construct compact quantum metric spaces from crossed products \cite{BellissardMarcolliReihani2010, HawkinsSkalskiWhiteZacharias2013, KlisseCQMS, AustadKaadKyed2025}.
 Notably absent from the literature are results on quantum metric structures arising from \'etale groupoids.
 The main focus of the present article is to remedy this.
-In particular, we show how an \'etale groupoid $\G$ with compact unit space $\Go$ together with \begin{itemize} \item a proper continuous length function on $\G$, and \item a metric $d$ on the unit space $\Go$ for which $(\Go, d)$ is a compact metric space \end{itemize} give rise to a candidate $(\cX, L)$ for a compact quantum metric space.
+In particular, we show how an \'etale groupoid $\G$ with compact unit space $\Go$ together with \begin{itemize} \item a proper continuous length function $\ell$ on $\G$, and \item a metric $d$ on the unit space $\Go$ inducing the topology \end{itemize} give rise to a candidate $(\cX, L)$ for a compact quantum metric space.
 More precisely, we find an operator system $\cX$ in the reduced groupoid $C^*$-algebra $\Cred(\G)$ along with a seminorm $L \colon \cX \to [0,\infty)$ from which we may attempt to obtain a compact quantum metric space.
 The construction jointly generalizes the analogous constructions known for length functions on countable discrete groups, and those for compact metric spaces.

-Then, having defined the correct technical notions, we are able to provide a condition which guarantees that the pair $(\cX, L)$ arising from the groupoid, length function, and metric on the unit space actually is a compact quantum metric space in terms of existence of Fourier multipliers with additional properties on the reduced groupoid $C^*$-algebra.
-In some instances, this condition is also necessary, see \cref{thm:new-characterization} .
-The resulting characterization is new even in the discrete group case, see \cref{cor:FD-CQMS-approx-discrete-groups}.

-Using this condition we are able to provide the first examples of compact quantum metric spaces arising from groupoids (which do not merely reduce to groups, spaces, or transformation groupoids), namely AF groupoids with compact unit spaces, see \cref{thm:CQMS-from-AF-groupoids}.
-Such groupoids provide models for unital AF algebras.
-In particular through the work of Aguilar a lot of effort has gone into understanding quantum metric aspects of unital AF algebras \cite{AguilarLatremoliere2015, AguilarThesis, AguilarFelltops2019, AguilarIndLim2021}.
-Using the fact that any unital AF algebra admits a groupoid model, we therefore provide a groupoid approach to understanding the quantum metric geometry of unital AF algebras.

-The construction of compact quantum metric spaces arising from groupoids with length functions and metrics on the unit space should generalize the known constructions from groups with length functions, while simultaneously capturing compact metric spaces as quantum metric structures.
-However, beyond this it is not obvious how to even specify an operator system $\cX \subseteq \Cred (\G)$ nor a seminorm, which combined is sufficiently refined to yield a compact quantum metric space.